Pollinator on Dryas Octopetala © Simen S. Hjelle

 Globally, most flowering plants reproduce sexually and are pollinated by insects or other animals rather than abiotic pollen vectors such as wind.
 Plant-pollinator interactions are usually mutualistic, where both sides benefit from the interaction; thus, the plant’s pollen is transferred to a receptor plant, while the pollinator retrieves food in the form of nectar or pollen.
 In colder regions, bowl-shaped flowers (solar furnaces) may also provide thermal refuges for basking insects, as they are often warmer than the surrounding ambient temperatures.

-Arctic plants are mainly perennial and not constrained by the need of immediate reproductive success.
-Thus, inter-annual variations in climate and pollination availability might influence the type of pollination.
-For example, the flowers of the perennial purple saxifrage (Saxifraga oppositifolia) are attractive to specialist pollinators such as bumble bees, but even in systems where no bumble bees are present, this species show high levels of genetic diversity and clear signs of efficient out-crossing (Müller… Pietiläinen 2013).
-The female parts of the flower (the stigma) mature first, allowing pollination with pollen from another open flower if insects are available.
+The flowers of the perennial purple saxifrage (Saxifraga oppositifolia) are attractive to specialist pollinators such as bumble bees, but even in systems where no bumble bees are present, this species show high levels of genetic diversity and clear signs of efficient out-crossing (Müller et al., 2012).
+Saxifraga oppositifolia is one of the first species flowering, and are probably efficiently pollinated by more generalist pollinators early in the season when it is the only flower present.
+Early flowers will however run the risk of frost events.
+However, Arctic plants are mainly perennial and not constrained by the need of immediate reproductive success.
+Thus, inter-annual variations in climate and pollination availability can be buffered.
+In addition, most arctic species can self -pollinate.
+In Saxifraga oppositifolia, the female parts of the flower (the stigma) mature first, allowing pollination with pollen from another open flower if insects are available.
 If cross-pollination does not occur within two to four days, the male flower parts (anthers) lengthen and curve inwards to facilitate self-pollination.
 However, self-pollination gives fewer and higher rate infertile seeds.